• Home

 Picture

-On Kamehameha Day, June 11th, traffic stops between Hawi and Kapa'au at 9 a.m. for a colorful floral parade.
-The parade is led by a Grand Marshal, followed by the Descendant of Kamehameha, Pa'u Queen, Aloha Ambassador, floral floats, and elegant Pa'u riders.
+On Kamehameha Day, June 11th, traffic stops between Hawi and Kapa'au from 9:00 am - 10:30 am for a colorful floral parade.
+The parade includes Pa'u riders, floats, dancers and honorees.
+Parade begins promptly at 9:00 am.

 Since early in the century, Pa'u riders have brought a uniquely Hawaiian grace and beauty to Kamehameha Day parades, with a Pa'u queen in regal colors leading the way.
 Behind her ride princesses for each island, wearing appropriate colors and flowers, accompanied by a Pa'u unit including pages, attendants, outriders, and a pooper-scooper unit.